biojava/biojava.github.io/_wikis/Sylvain_Foisy.md

 biologist to a bio-informatician, turning a certain love of the machine from a hobby to a full-blown career.
 Having to learn a programming language and not having a lot of time to do so, I chose Java because it works well with my brain and they don't teach Perl around here!
-Jocking aside, my main contribution so far had been in creating useful docs to go with the API for example in translating [BioJava in anger in french](BioJava:CookbookFrench "wikilink") and to put some more docs
+Jokeing aside, my main contribution so far had been in creating useful docs to go with the API for example in translating [BioJava in anger in french](BioJava:CookbookFrench "wikilink") and to put some more docs